-- Maximize Investments: Sustain and expand the historic federal investment in child care: - Maintain family eligibility for child care scholarships at 200% of the federal poverty level and fund an information campaign to reach and enroll all eligible families; - Ensure providers are prospectively reimbursed based on the true cost of care analysis; - o Provide funding to support the implementation of an infant-toddler contract model. - Automatic eligibility of early care and education providers into the Child Development and Care scholarship program for their own children to attend child care; and, - o Increase funding to intermediaries, including Child Care Resource & Referral, Early Childhood Support Networks, and other institutions of trust for child care providers.
+- Maximize Investments: Sustain and expand the historic federal investment in child care: - Maintain family eligibility for child care scholarships at 200% of the federal poverty level and fund an information campaign to reach and enroll all eligible families; - Ensure providers are prospectively reimbursed based on the true cost of care analysis and based on eligible child enrollment rather than attendance; - o Provide funding to support the implementation of an infant-toddler contract model. - Automatic eligibility of early care and education providers into the Child Development and Care subsidy program for their own children to attend child care; and, - o Increase funding to intermediaries, including Child Care Resource & Referral, Early Childhood Support Networks, and other institutions of trust for child care providers.